restatedev/sdk-rust/README.md

 ### Testing

-The SDK uses [testcontainers](https://rust.testcontainers.org/) to support integration testing using docker deployed restate server.
+The SDK uses [Testcontainers](https://rust.testcontainers.org/) to support integration testing using a Docker-deployed restate server.
-The  `test-env` crate provies a framwork for intializing the test environment, and an integration test example in `test-env/tests/test_container.rs`.
+The `test-env` crate provides a framework for initializing the test environment, and an integration test example in `test-env/tests/test_container.rs`.

 ```rust
 #[tokio::test]
 async fn test_container() {
     tracing_subscriber::fmt::fmt()